Chiness drama Legend of The Female General plot summary ending review

 Chapter 3: Trials and Challenges

-Struggling in training, Hua Yan begs Su Jue to be her teacher.
-He challenges her, saying he will teach her only if she can withstand ten of his attacks.
-She barely succeeds, and Su Jue reluctantly teaches her only the basics of spear work, refusing to go further.
-Meanwhile, Su Jue spreads rumors of recruitment into the “Guqi Ying” elite unit, hoping to draw out spies in the camp.
+Struggling in training, Hua An pleads with Chu Ge to become her mentor.
+He agrees to teach her if she can withstand ten of his attacks, which she barely accomplishes.
+Chu Ge teaches her only the basics of spear techniques and ceases further instruction.
+Meanwhile, he spreads rumors about recruiting for the elite “Gujiying” unit to lure out spies within the camp.

 Chapter 4: Crisis and Rescue

-On the eve of Qixi Festival, during a flag-snatching exercise, Wang Pei and Zheng Xian break rules by climbing the mountain and are attacked by wolves.
-Hua Yan saves Wang Pei but falls into a deep ravine amid the attack.
-Betrayed by comrade Zheng Xian in a delay, her life is endangered, but Su Jue personally steps in to rescue her.
-Seeing Hua Yan asleep on his back, Su Jue realizes for the first time that she is a woman, shocked by the truth.
-Soldier Zheng Xian is strictly punished under army discipline.
-Hua Yan begins to sense that Su Jue treats her differently from the others, giving her special medicine and attention.
+On the eve of the Qixi Festival, before a flag-capture training exercise, Wang Pai and Zheng Xian break rules and climb a mountain, where they are attacked by wolves.
+Hua An saves Wang Pai but falls into a deep ravine while fighting the wolves.
+Betrayed by Zheng Xian, her rescue is delayed, but Chu Ge personally intervenes to save her.
+While carrying her on his back as she sleeps, Chu Ge realizes she is a woman, causing him great shock.
+Zheng Xian is severely punished for violating military rules.
+Hua An begins to notice Chu Ge treating her differently, such as providing her with special medicine.

 Chapter 7: Sword Dance at Wanhuage